bluehabit/BlogPosts/Vanilla-JS/Closures In Depth.md

 ## Scoping Arguments

 Whenever a function receives an argument, just consider it to be an automatically declared variable.
-Using this logic, closures willn ot only scope variables from the parent scope, but arguments as well as shown in this example.
+Using this logic, closures will not only scope variables from the parent scope, but arguments as alluded to earlier and shown in the example below.

 ![f](https://imgur.com/qwz0C8s.png)

 Here we slighlty modified the code to accept an additional argument.
 Even though the parent function has already returned, we still have access to the `string` argument, as well as the variable `count`.

+## Callbacks that Utilize Closures

+Now things get a little bit more complicated.
+Callbacks can also utilize closures.